This post has been updated and was originally published April 2021

-While change has become a company’s companion, the ecommerce grocery explosion has still caught large CPG businesses by surprise.
+While change is now a company’s companion, the eCommerce explosion has caught large CPG businesses by surprise.
 They are now under great pressure to adjust capabilities and tools quickly to retain category share and fend off the competition.
 However, as many as 70% of organizational change projects fail according to McKinsey & Partner.

 Organizations that master company-wide transformation have a sharp, competitive advantage: with the ability to pivot and reinvent ways of working — particularly introducing or adding to their tech stack allowing frontline teams to act faster and at scale — brand owners set their organizations apart, achieve ambitious goals and drive innovation.